bararchy/legacy_of_man/README.md

 ## Usage

 Right now you will need to setup a Mysql\MariaDB database and add the relevant information to the `conf.json` file.
-Remmber that to connect you will need a telnet\nc (tcp client) and just connect to the port.
+Remember that to connect you will need a telnet\nc (tcp client) and just connect to the port.
 The server will create all relevant tables and data if it's not there.

-So basiclly after running the server, just
+So basically after running the server, just
 ```
 telnet 127.0.0.1 3000 # or whatever your configured port is
 ```